justin-j/awesome-mac-apps/README.md

 - [A Better Finder Rename](http://www.publicspace.net/BetterRename/) - is a great way to mass rename files based on predetermined sorting and filtering, as well as complex regular expressions.
 - [Better Snap Tool](http://blog.boastr.net/) - allows you to quickly resize windows with hotkeys.
 - [Divvy](http://mizage.com/divvy/) - is a nice compliment to Better Snap and it has a nice grid structure for arranging multiple windows.
+- [iStat Menus](http://bjango.com/mac/istatmenus/) - is a system monitor that lives in your menubar.
+Useful for monitoring network traffic and speed, hard drive and cpu status, and apps using significant energy.
 - [Transmit](http://panic.com/transmit/) - makes transferring files between servers and cloud services an effortless process.
 This is a great app for integrating with AWS.
-- [Cocktail](http://www.maintain.se/cocktail/) - is a utility to help you clear cache, fix permissions, adjust settings, and optimize OS X.
+- [Cocktail](http://www.maintain.se/cocktail/) - is a utility to clear cache, fix permissions, adjust settings, and optimize OS X.

 ## Developer Tools